Overview

 A. SUMMARY OF CODE OF ETHICS

-Belle Haven has adopted a Code of Ethics (the “Code”) in accordance with SEC Rule 204A-1, that is
+Belle Haven has adopted a Code of Ethics (the “Code”) in accordance with Rule 204A-1 under the

-the protection of material non-public information; (iv) protect the Firm from reputational damage;
+governing the misuse of material non-public information; (iv) protect the Firm from reputational risk;

-and (v) develop procedures that allow the Firm to monitor employee activity for compliance with the
+and (v) establish procedures that enable the Firm to monitor employee activity for compliance with

 18